 I’ve found myself hoping some moments would last forever and others would move quickly.
 I’ve delegated time spent on some tasks (cleaning, exercising, driving, etc) as hours I just get through in order to arrive at a more “quality” stretch.
 Then there are other instances, where I find myself in a unique, “really present” space, and all at once it seems that this qualifying and quantifying of points in time are nothing but an illusion.
 That in some way, each moment is valuable…each moment holds a richness because it is actually the only thing going.
 These experiences brought me to the topic of mindfulness.

 Mindfulness is the practice of focusing on what’s really going on around you and within you…richly attending to this-now-moment.
 It’s about being with your experience…and discovering the nuances of those ventures.
+I’ve heard of some people enjoying cannabis from companies similar to Bud Express Now to improve their ability to focus on their immediate experience but it doesn’t work for everyone.
 To practice mindfulness is to wash dishes while you are washing dishes.
 Feeling the water against your hands, the temperature, noticing sensations, smells, and sounds.
 Perceiving and experiencing whatever is occurring.
 It’s a kind of “being-ness.”
 And just as with meditation…when your attention wanders you simply bring yourself back to a present-centered focus on your feeling or sensation.
 Play it like a game and keep your expectations low.
 The more often you do it…as with lifting weights in the gym to broaden your strength…you increase your bandwidth for being here now.

 There’s something a little funny about the fact that we have to practice at being here now.
 Well, you don’t have to….so why practice mindfulness?